 . . .The Song is an allegory.
 It is a duet of love between God and Israel.
 Its verses are so saturated with meaning that nearly every one of the major commentators finds new themes in its beautiful but cryptic words.
 All agree, however, that the true and simple meaning of Shir HaShirim is the allegorical meaning.
 The literal meaning of the words is so far from their meaning that it is false. . . .
 Has it been misinterpreted by fools and twisted by scoundrels?
 Most assuredly Yes! . . .

 -- R. Nosson Scherman, The Chumash, ArtScroll Series, Stone Edition, (Mesorah, Brooklyn, 1998), pp. 1263-1267.
 The last sentence appears verbatim in the "Overview" of the original ArtScroll edition; see R. Nosson Scherman, Shir haShirim, (Mesorah, New York, 1977), p. lxvi.
 This edition also includes the truncated version of Rashi's introduction, on p.
-67.
+67.But this statement is quite simply untrue.
+"All" do not agree -- certainly Rashi, Ibn Ezra, Malbim, and many other traditionalists, whose commentaries continue to appear in standard Orthodox-oriented editions of the Five Scrolls, would not agree -- "that the true and simple meaning of Shir HaShirim is the allegorical meaning."
+The truth is quite the opposite.
+All of the great exegetes named above dedicate a separate and significant portion of their commentaries to explain, in detail, the literal meaning of each symbol in the mashal (allegorical narrative) as a logical, necessary step towards revealing the nimshal (referent).

-But this statement is quite simply incorrect.
-"All" do not agree -- certainly Rashi would not -- "that the true and simple meaning of Shir HaShirim is the allegorical meaning."
-The literal meaning is not, to use ArtScroll's simplistic labeling, "false"; in fact, it is the starting point of a "true" reading of SHS ("true" and "false" are, of course, the wrong categories for this subject).
+The literal meaning is not, to use ArtScroll's simplistic labeling, "false"; in fact, it is the scroll's essential core, the starting point of its "true" reading ("true" and "false" are, of course, inappropriate categories in this discussion).

 The literal layer of meaning in SHS was critically important to Rashi, as it should be to us.
-And if those who have "misinterpreted and twisted" SHS (presumably, those who have interpreted it literally) are "fools and scoundrels" then, has ve-shalom, the second-century tanna Rabbi Yonatan is one as well.
+And if those who have "misinterpreted and twisted" SHS (presumably, those who have interpreted it literally) are "fools and scoundrels" then, has ve-shalom, the second-century Tanna Rabbi Yonatan is one as well.
 R. Yonatan appears to have read SHS just this way, calling the book divre zemer (poetry or song) and attributing it to a young Solomon.
 As stated in Shir Ha-Shirim Rabba (1:10):

 For an approach that is faithful to the spirit of Rashi's method, but in a updated, contemporary format, see Amos Hakham's introduction and commentary, in Mossad Harav Kook's Da'at Mikra series.